Stoner ferromagnetism in a momentum-confined interacting 2D electron gas: Numerical Analysis

 There are more symmetries we wish to exploit - the point group symmetries of the hexagonal lattice (rotation and mirror), and the $SU(2)$ symmetry associated with rotations of the total spin.
 These symmetries have important yet very different consequences on our numerical calculations.
 The point group symmetries imply that there is complete redundancy in information from different sectors of $\vec{k}_{\text{tot}}$ that are related by symmetry, thereby the number of distinct $\vec{k}_{\text{tot}}$ sectors we need to consider is significantly reduced.
-In a similar manner, the spin rotation symmetry allows us to consider only spin sectors with $S_{z}\ge 0$ (actually, $S_{z}\ge \frac{1}{2}$, as we have an odd number of particles), as the negative values of $S_{z}$ contain the same information as their positive counterparts.
+In a similar manner, the spin rotation symmetry allows us to consider only spin sectors with $S_{z}\ge 0$, as the negative values of $S_{z}$ contain the same information as their positive counterparts.

-However, unlike the point group symmetries, the spin rotational degree of freedom allows us to explore the total spin of the eigenstates.
+The $SU(2)$ symmetry implies that the total spin $S$ and the total spin projection $S_{z}$ are good quantum numbers.
+With that said, constructing the sectors of fixed $S,S_z$ can be quite difficult.
+However, constructing a sector of given $S_{z}$ is computationally easy.
+Given that our goal is to find the spin polarization of a state, this might seem insufficient, but as we now show, the spin rotational degree of freedom allows us to explore the total spin of the eigenstates.
 To see that, consider a state with total spin $S$.
 Due to $SU(2)$ symmetry, this state will be $2S+1$ degenerate and will appear in sectors with $S_{z}=-S,\dots,S$.
-Since total spin is a conserved number, any eigenstate with an odd number of particles necessarily is degenerate with a representative in the $S_{z}=\frac{1}{2}$ sector.
-Therefore, the $S_{z}=\frac{1}{2}$ sector contains the entire eigenvalue spectrum for an odd number of particles.
+Since total spin is a conserved number, any eigenstate with an odd (even) number of particles necessarily is degenerate with a representative in the $S_{z}=\frac{1}{2}$ ($S_{z}=0$) sector.
+Therefore, the $S_{z}=\frac{1}{2}$ ($S_{z}=0$) sector contains the entire eigenvalue spectrum for an odd (even) number of particles.
 Sweeping different $S_{z}$ sectors allows us to identify the total spin $S$ of every state as the maximal $S_{z}$ sector in which it appears.